+1 Rail transport of spent fuel in UK

+01

+Introduction

-Today, nuclear power provides approximately 14% of global electricity making affordable, clean, carbon-free energy available to millions of people the world over.
-The use of nuclear reactors to produce electricity has required a wide range of radioactive material transports over several decades.
-These transports have supported all stages of the nuclear fuel cycle from uranium mining, to fuel processing and transport to reactor sites, to fuel reprocessing for recycling and spent fuel storage.
+Today, nuclear power provides approximately 10% of global electricity making affordable, clean, carbon-free energy available to millions of people the world over.1 The use of nuclear reactors to produce electricity has required a wide range of radioactive material transports over several decades.
+These transports have supported all stages of the nuclear fuel cycle from uranium mining, to fuel processing and transport to reactor sites, to fuel reprocessing for recycling, spent fuel storage and disposal.

 The transport of radioactive materials is strictly governed by an established system of international regulations and their adoption has led to an impressive record of safety.
 In over half a century there has never been a single transport incident which has resulted in significant radiological damage to mankind or the environment.

 Nuclear fuel cycle transports are commonly designated as either front end or back end.
-The front end covers all the operations from the mining of uranium to the manufacture of new fuel assemblies for loading into the reactors, i.e. the transport of uranium ore concentrates to uranium hexafluoride conversion. facilities, from conversion facilities to enrichment plants, from enrichment plants to fuel fabricators and from fuel fabricators to the various nuclear power plants.
+The front end covers all the operations from the mining of uranium to the manufacture of new fuel assemblies for loading into the reactors, i.e. the transport of uranium ore concentrates to uranium hexafluoride conversion facilities, from conversion facilities to enrichment plants, from enrichment plants to fuel fabricators and from fuel fabricators to the various nuclear power plants.
 The back end covers all the operations concerned with the spent fuel which leaves the reactors, including the shipment of spent fuel elements from nuclear power plants to reprocessing facilities for recycling, and the subsequent transport of the products of reprocessing.
 Alternatively, if the once-through option is chosen, the spent fuel is transported to temporary storage facilities pending its final disposal.
+In addition, radioactive waste from operations and decommissioning of nuclear power plants are transported to recycling plants or final disposal sites.

-This fact sheet covers the transport of back end materials.
-The transport of front end materials is the subject of WNTI Fact Sheet: Nuclear Fuel Cycle Transport - Front End Materials.
+This fact sheet covers the transport of back end materials, mainly covers spent fuel and high level waste (HLW).
+The details of the transport of front end materials can be found in the WNTI Fact Sheet: Nuclear Fuel Cycle Transport - Front End Materials.

+02

 What are back end materials?

 Fuel used in a nuclear power plant generates electricity for three to five years.
 After this time it becomes less efficient and needs to be replaced.
-This spent fuel still contains 96% of the original uranium, but also about 3% of waste products, and 1% of plutonium.
+This spent fuel still contains 96% of the original uranium, but also about 3% of fission products, and 1% of plutonium.
 At this stage, spent fuel can either be sent for storage pending final disposal, or reprocessed to recover the uranium and plutonium.
 The residual uranium can be recycled.
-The plutonium which is produced in the reactor is fissile, i.e. it can support a nuclear chain reaction.
+The plutonium which is produced in the reactor contains fissile nuclides, i.e. it can support a nuclear chain reaction.
 It can be combined with uranium to produce Mixed Oxide (MOX) fuel.
-The waste products are transformed into a solid insoluble glass form by a vitrification process and stored pending final disposal, for instance into a deep geological repository.
+The fission products are transformed into a solid insoluble glass form by a vitrification process and stored pending final disposal, for instance into a deep geological repository.

+2 Road transport of spent fuel in Japan

+03

 Why are back end materials transported?